 Copyright © Statistical Forecasting.
 All Rights Reserved

 The quality of a Statistical Forecasting demographic study is unsurpassed.
 When we ask our clients for feedback on our studies, their number one response is that it was "the most in-depth and thorough demographic study that they have ever read."
-We pride ourselves in developing comprehensive, yet easy-to-understand studies, producing accurate enrollment projections.
+We pride ourselves in developing comprehensive, yet easy-to-understand studies, and producing accurate enrollment projections.
 Our client satisfaction rating is unparalleled.
 If you want further proof, just ask our clients.